-By the end of 1985, Suburban Rescue Company expanded to four ambulances and replaced their 1962 rescue truck with a new 1985 Rescue Truck and state of the art two-way radio.
-The call volume for the year had grown to 2,516 calls, and ran 23,862 miles to service those calls.
+By the end of 1985, Suburban Rescue Company expanded to four ambulances and replaced their 1962 rescue truck with a new 1985 Rescue Truck and state-of-the-art two-way radio.
+The call volume for the year had grown to 2,516 calls and ran 23,862 miles to service those calls.

 In 1987, due to changing health service requirements and regulations, Suburban saw the beginning of utilizing paid staff with specially trained paramedics.

 Suburban Rescue Company continued to handle rescue services as well as medical services until 1993.
 Due to a change in the state law, a fire truck is required to be dispatched in a rescue situation.
 At that time, Suburban’s Rescue Truck was sold to Palmer Township for an additional apparatus to be used by the Palmer Township Fire Department.
-After the departure of the Rescue Truck the organization focused mainly on their medical services.
+After the departure of the Rescue Truck, the organization focused mainly on its medical services.
 The non-profit organization Suburban Rescue Company was then incorporated and renamed Suburban Emergency Medical Services.

 2000- PRESENT DAY

-In 2003, Suburban took a giant leap forward and was awarded a contract to provide 9-1-1 services in Monroe County for Stroudsburg, East Stroudsburg, Stroud Township and vicinity.
+In 2003, Suburban took a giant leap forward and was awarded a contract to provide 9-1-1 services in Monroe County for Stroudsburg, East Stroudsburg, Stroud Township, and vicinity.